LowGravityPL/raccoonwp.github.io/pages/recipes.md

 composer remove wpackagist-plugin/timber-library
 ```

+Afterwards navigate to the theme directory and proceed with removal of `Timber::render` function calls as well as all `[filename].twig` templates.

 ### How to add support for Laravel Blade templates
 There are many ways to add a support for Laravel Blade templates.
 In our opinion the easiest way to do so is to add [Bladerunner plugin](https://github.com/ekandreas/bladerunner) which will handle it for you.